 If your business is still building its reputation, you’re likely focused on reach and awareness.
 Acquiring new website visitors would be a major goal.
 But if your site features lots of resources such as blog posts, white papers, and downloads, having a healthy ratio of repeat visitors would indicate success.

-You can find this valuable data under Audience > Behaviour > New vs. Returning.
+You can find this valuable data under Reports > Retention.

 Repeat visitors are also a positive for B2B websites, because it typically takes more than one viewing of your services, case studies, and pricing to reach a B2B buying decision.

-The average time on page doesn’t include bounced sessions.
-So although 52% of your website traffic is still missing from this data (if your bounce rate was 52%), it’s significantly more valuable than the average session duration because all those zero-second sessions aren’t messing with your numbers.
+The average engagement time doesn’t include bounced sessions.
+So although 52% of your website traffic is still missing from this data (if your engagement rate was 48%), it’s significantly more valuable than the average session duration because all those zero-second sessions aren’t messing with your numbers.

-You can find dwell time for each of your site’s pages under Behaviour > Site Content > All Pages.
+You can find the average engagement time for each of your site’s pages under Behaviour > Site Content > All Pages.

 6. Google Analytics Events

 If you want to measure website performance like a boss, you need to track all the actions happening on your site that indicate engagement.
-Google Analytics can be configured to log these micro-interactions through ‘events.’
+GA4 comes with a bunch of super useful default events, and you can configure it to track more through Google Tag Manager.

-Another popular event is ‘scroll depth, which tracks how many people scroll down 25-100% of your pages.
-When paired with your average time on page, this can really help you determine the effectiveness of your content!
+Another popular event is ‘scroll depth’, which tracks how many people scroll down 25-100% of your pages.
+When paired with your average engagement time, this can really help you determine the effectiveness of your content!

 Events are reasonably easy to configure once you’ve installed Tag Manager on your site.
 Don’t worry if at first it takes you several hours to configure one event, it will get easier!